97% of all business calls end up as voicemail messages.

 - Direct them to your website

-Rather than repeating your number in your voicemail, provide prospects your website address (spell it out if possible) and direct them there for more details.
+Rather than repeating your number in your voicemail, provide prospects with your website address (spell it out if possible) and direct them there for more details.

 Your website is the hub of all information a prospect could need and would typically be designed to nurture them.